decaporg/decap-cms/website/site/content/docs/updating-the-cms.md

 # How updates to Netlify CMS are done

+The update procedure for your CMS depends upon the method you used to install Netlify CMS.

 ## If the CMS is installed using a Package Manager

 If you are using a package manager like Yarn or NPM, you will use their standard procedure to update.
 This is how both the Hugo and Gatsby starters are set up.